-The big news: Internet restored in Kashmir today, but no social media, and 9 other top stories
+The big news: Internet to be restored in Kashmir today, but no social media, and 9 other top stories

 - Bhima Koregaon case handed over to NIA, Centre didn’t take our consent, alleges Maharashtra minister: Maharashtra Home Minister Anil Deshmukh claimed that the transfer, done without consultation, is against the Constitution.

-- Over 20,000 passengers screened at Indian airports for Wuhan coronavirus so far, China toll rises to 26: On Friday, 4,082 passengers were screened in 19 flights in India.
+- Wuhan coronavirus toll rises to 41, first cases reported from Australia and France: In India, 11 people were under observation in hospitals across four cities after they showed mild symptoms.
+Four of them have tested negative so far.

-- ‘State has to fund public education’: Delhi High Court allows JNU students to pay old fee amount: Protests had erupted in November against an increase in hostel fee at the university.
+- ‘State has to fund public education’, Delhi High Court allows JNU students to pay old fee amount: Protests had erupted in November against an increase in hostel fee at the university.

 - India’s economic slowdown is temporary, situation will improve going ahead, says IMF chief: Kristalina Georgieva said the IMF expects the momentum in the Indian economy to improve in the coming months.